Top

 Although not formally a part of the procedure, it is possible to voluntarily offer remedies, or start negotiating them, during the SCE’s analysis.

 Sanctions escalate in consideration of how far a notifiable transaction has moved along before the SCE begins a gun-jumping investigation.
-The LORCPM is very stringent on the penalties that may be imposed if a company does not notify a transaction.
+The LORCPM is very stringent on the penalties that may be imposed if a company does not notify of a transaction.
 Late notification is a mild breach sanctioned with a fine of up to 8% of the turnover of the acquiring undertaking; closing without approval is an intermediate breach with a sanction of up to 10% of the turnover; where a newly merged entity conducts business operations within the market (after merging but without having been authorized), this would be considered a severe breach, sanctioned with a fine up to 12% of the turnover.

 Please see above.